 Looking for a simple cake recipe?
 This vanilla cake recipe is perfect made as a tray-bake, as I can transport easily to other houses or bake sales, and then slice it into bars.

-You could of course pop some jam on top instead of my simple icing/frosting (which I coloured using food dye) or just eat it as it is slightly warm from the oven.
+You could of course pop some jam on top instead of icing/frosting (which I coloured using food dye) or just eat it as it is slightly warm from the oven.

 It’s not a fancy recipe – it’s basically a madeira cake which I bake in a deep roasting dish (20 x 26cm).
 And the reason why I bake it in such a deep dish is so that I can pile it high with icing, sprinkles or whatever decoration I need – then cover the top with cling film when I’m transporting it without damaging what is inside.